 Incredible Urban Innovations Battling Unbreathable Air

 Air pollution is a serious issue in urban environments worldwide.
 Rising levels of pollution are making it increasingly unpleasant for city dwellers to go about their daily business in the less than fresh air.
-While we can be thankful that burning fossil fuels has led to unprecedented advances in modern day technology, the side affects now pose a serious threat to people, plants and animals on our planet threatening our green cities.
+While we can be thankful that burning fossil fuels has led to unprecedented advances in modern-day technology, the side effects now pose a serious threat to people, plants and animals on our planet threatening our green cities.
 Yet, we humans are natural innovators and there is a global push in the fields of science and technology to invent amazing means of regenerating air quality.

 As many home-owning urbanites know, the cost of land in cities is prohibitively expensive.
 Sadly, it is simply economically unviable for city planners to create enough green space for plants and parks, which can help offset poor air quality and break down particulate matter.
 However, one German startup has created an incredible solution to this persistent problem.

 Green City Solutions has found a way to harness the combined powers of biology and technology in the creation of the CityTree.
 This streamlined block of foliage could be an attractive answer to the pollution problem blighting urban spaces.
 Each unit houses a densely packed moss culture, which can filter 240 metric tons of fine dust, nitrogen oxides and carbon dioxide out of the air in just one year.
 To put that number into perspective, we would have to plant the equivalent of 275 trees to achieve that level of filtration.
 Occupying an area of just 3.5 square metres, the CityTree is a positive anti-pollution powerhouse.

 The moss itself has astounding biological properties, as the leaf surface area is much larger than that of other plants allowing it to capture greater numbers of pollutants.